-^{14.} Average percent litter cover (%) and depth (in):

-- 15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 800, Normal: 600, Unfavorable: 400 lbs/acre/year at high RSI (HCPC) - 16.
+- 14. Average percent litter cover (%) and depth (in): - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1000, Normal: 800, Unfavorable: 600 lbs/acre/year at high RSI (HCPC) - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Perennial brush species, Sandberg bluegrass, Squirreltail, and forbs will increase with deterioration of plant community, while Idaho fescue and Bluebunch wheatgrass decrease in the stand. - 17.
-Perennial plant reproductive capability: All species should be capable of reproduction annually
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Perennial brush species, Sandberg bluegrass, Squirreltail, and forbs will increase with deterioration of plant community, while Rough and Idaho fescues descrease in the stand. - 17.
+Perennial plant reproductive capability: All species should be capable of reproducing annually